paul-hammant/aether/experiments/EVIDENCE.md

 # Evidence Summary - State Machine Actors vs Pthreads

 **Date**: December 2024
-**Status**: ✅ Evidence Collected - Safe to Proceed with Implementation
+**Status**: Evidence collected.
+Safe to proceed with implementation.

 ## Executive Summary

-Through controlled, incremental testing, we've gathered sufficient evidence that **state machine actors are dramatically more efficient than pthread-based actors**.
+Through controlled, incremental testing, we have gathered sufficient evidence that state machine actors are dramatically more efficient than pthread-based actors.
 The data justifies proceeding with compiler implementation.

 ## Test Methodology